 Sole traders can be held personally liable if things go wrong and debts spiral out of control.

-Under what circumstances can the directors of a limited company be held responsible for its debts?
+Under what circumstances can company directors be held responsible for its debts?

 There are certain situations where company directors (irrespective of whether or not they are also shareholders) can be held liable for business debts.
 Here are some examples of how this might happen: